hl7au/au-fhir-ps/input/pagecontent/uc-referral.md

 The following is to be decided:
 1. what external system to provide the most recent patient summary
+1. what kind of 'device' is considered to author this
 1. what sort of link/QR code/RESTfulAPI can be used to access the summary
+1. how is currency detected? is it indicated in the payload? or is this out of scope?

 </div>